 Although these pensions were established in the mid 1960s, it was only 20 years ago that governments began investing pension contributions.
 Prior to 1999, pension payments to retired workers were financed with the deductions received from those who were still working.
 Today these two government-owned funds have more than three-quarters of a trillion dollars to invest.

 These universal pension programs are not the only government-controlled pension investments.
 In addition to the CPP/QPP, governments own or regulate the pension funds for public sector workers, including federal and provincial civil servants, teachers, municipal workers and others.
 While the day to day operations (and investment decisions) are generally managed at arms’ length, governments ultimately have direct or shared responsbility for the management of these funds.

-Most public pensions in Canada including the CPPIB, the Caisse and the pension of public servants in most provinces – have opted to include tobacco industry shares as part of their stock-market portfolios.
+Most public pensions in Canada including the CPPIB, and the pension funds of public servants in most provinces – have opted to include tobacco industry shares as part of their stock-market portfolios.
 Nonetheless, five public pension funds in Canada have made the important decision to screen out any tobacco investments when deciding how to invest the money entrusted to them.

 This blog and the accompanying fact sheet review the tobacco-related policies and practices of the pension fund managers who decide how these pension funds are invested.

 A long-standing call for Canadian pension contributors to get out of the tobacco business

 For many years, governments and private investors have been encouraged by health leaders to stop investing in tobacco companies.
 Since the early 2000s, medical associations, health charities and tobacco-control organizations in Canada have called on federal and provincial governments to divest of tobacco stocks, in keeping with guidelines for implementing the Framework Convention on Tobacco Control.